aliraeini/porescale/README.md

 ### Contact and References ###

 For contacts and references please see the individual modules README files or submit your issue in their Github repository.
-Keep in mind that I am no longer a member of [ImperialCollegeLondon Github Organization](https://github.com/ImperialCollegeLondon).

 You can also [report here any issues](https://github.com/aliraeini/porescale/issues) you find and mention *@aliraeini* to get me notified, or directly contact me by email: [a.q.raeini@gmail.com](mainto:a.q.raeini@gmail.com).